Sumta4real/four-card-section-page/README.md

 ### What I learned

-This project reinforces my knowledge of CSS flex and interactivity.
+This project reinforces my knowledge of CSS grid and use of media queries.

 ## Author